AurelienDellac/discord-ttrpg-soundboard/README.md

 ## Customization
 ### Managing sounds and categories
-The sounds are manage through a `config.json` file located in Soundboard/soundboard_web/.
+The sounds are managed through a `config.json` file located in Soundboard/soundboard_web/.
 There should be a `config.example.json` to start with that you can rename `config.json`.
 In this file you have two main sections which are `music` and `sound_effects` and each have an inner section named `sounds`.
 Do not change this labels if you don't want to affect the code.
-For each bot you have to define at least one categorie to put the sounds but you can add as many categories as you want.
-You will just have to test how it display to ensure a good utilisation.
+For each bot you have to define at least one category to put the sounds in but you can add as many categories as you want.
+You will just have to test how it displays to ensure a good utilisation.

 To add a sound you have to precise its name (what display on the soundboard button) and its value.
 The value can be either :
 - a local file by precising the tag `{sound_folder}` before the file name and extension.
 See [environment configuration](#environment-configuration) to configure the local store folder.
 - a youtube link by precising the tag `{youtube}` before the video link.

+There is an example of my `config.json` file for a Lord of the Rings session using either local files and youtube videos :
 ```json
 "music" : {
     "sounds" : {